ncbi/icn3d/README.md

 * <b>Node.js scripts using npm "icn3d" to batch process structures</b>:
     You can download [npm "icn3d" package](https://www.npmjs.com/package/icn3d) to write Node.js scripts by calling iCn3D functions.
 These scripts can be used to process 3D structures (e.g., calculate interactions) in batch mode.
 The example scripts are at [icn3dnode](https://github.com/ncbi/icn3d/tree/master/icn3dnode).

+* <b>Annotations for AlphaFold structures</b>:
+    For any custom structures such as AlphaFold structures, you can show annotations such as [conserved domains and 3D domains](https://structure.ncbi.nlm.nih.gov/icn3d/share.html?bPSkpeshtiH1TxbP8), etc.

 * <b>Alternate SNPs in 3D</b>:
     You can [alternate in 3D wild type and mutant of SNPs](https://structure.ncbi.nlm.nih.gov/icn3d/share.html?fNpzDuUE287SBFtz8) by clicking the menu "Analysis > Sequences & Annotations", the tab "Details", the checkbox "SNP", and mouseover on SNPs.